MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Next steps

-- If you have other devices to onboard, select the tab for those devices [(Windows 10 and 11, macOS, Windows Server, Linux, or mobile devices](#what-to-do)), and follow the guidance on that tab.
+- If you have other devices to onboard, select the tab for those devices ([Windows 10 and 11, macOS, servers, or mobile devices](#what-to-do)), and follow the guidance on that tab.
 - If you're done onboarding devices, go to [Step 5: Configure your security settings and policies in Microsoft Defender for Business](mdb-configure-security-settings.md)
 - See [Get started using Microsoft Defender for Business](mdb-get-started.md).